-When we want to adjust our strategy (which we’d have to do playing blind) it’s important to start with generalizations about the whole population of opponents and then take notes on individuals as we learn more about how each person plays.
+When we want to adjust our strategy, which you’d have to do playing blind, it’s important to start with generalizations about the whole population of opponents and then take notes on individuals as we learn more about how each person plays.

-The most common way Annette won chips was to raise to a large size in late position preflop (usually in the cutoff, button or big blind) after multiple players had passively entered the pot.
-This is known as a “squeeze” play and it capitalizes on situations where there are a lot of chips in the pot, but no one player has put in enough to feel committed to calling a large raise.
+The most common way Obrestad won chips was to raise to a large size in late position preflop usually in the cutoff, button, or big blind after multiple players had passively entered the pot.
+This is known as a squeeze play, and it capitalizes on situations where there are a lot of chips in the pot, but no one player has put in enough to feel committed to calling a large raise.
 If you see that there are four or more players seeing most flops at your table, you can execute a late position squeeze with a value hand or a bluff.